denishoornaert/MemorEDF/README.md

 ## Requirements

+ - A Xilinx ZCU102
  - Petalinux 2018.3
+ - ZCU102 BSP version 2018.3
  - SD card with a boot partition of at least 1GB and and a root partition
- - A Xilinx ZCU102

 ## Setting-up
 Run the following line in order to setup your local repository